gewebe/SyliusProductDepositPlugin/README.md

 # Sylius Deposit Plugin
-The deposit plugin in Sylius allows you to have deposit prices for your products, for example: deposit for car replacement parts, bottle deposit for drinks.
+The deposit plugin in Sylius allows you to set an amount of refundable deposit for any product.
+For example: deposit for car replacement parts, batteries or bottle deposit for drinks.

 ## Features

- * Store individual deposits for each product variant and channel
+ * Store individual deposit fees for each product variant and channel
- * The deposit is displayed on the product detail view
+ * The deposit is displayed on the product detail page
- * At shopping cart / checkout / order the total price inclusive deposit is displayed.
+ * At shopping cart / checkout / order the total unit price inclusive deposit is displayed.

 ## Installation